Liftric/octopus-deploy-plugin/README.md

 packageName | Package name | -
 buildInformationOverwriteMode | octo build-information OverwriteMode | -
 pushOverwriteMode | octo push OverwriteMode | -
-buildInformationAddition | Customize the final octopus build-information before uploading | - gitlabCi | Default `buildInformationAddition` implementation adding context from the CI environment for Gitlab CI.
-Also sets `commitLinkBaseUrl`. | false httpLogLevel | configures the http logging while using the Octopus API | `HttpLoggingInterceptor.Level.NONE` issueTrackerName | When parsing issues the target issue tracker name is needed.
+buildInformationAddition | Customize the final octopus build-information before uploading | {}
+gitlab | Default `buildInformationAddition` implementation adding context from the CI environment for Gitlab CI.
+Also sets `commitLinkBaseUrl`. | not applied httpLogLevel | configures the http logging while using the Octopus API | `HttpLoggingInterceptor.Level.NONE` issueTrackerName | When parsing issues the target issue tracker name is needed.
 Currently only `Jira` supported | **optional/none** parseCommitsForJiraIssues | Enable Jira Issue parsing.
 This needs the changelog generation enabled to parse the commits there. | **optional/none**